Doing It Better – The Ultimate Selection Criteria Training & Selection Criteria Examples

 Good selection criteria responses are key to getting an interview; they are the primary interview selection tool, not your resume.

 Let’s begin by looking at selection criteria example responses.
-Selection criteria responses need to be structured to:
+Selection criteria responses need to be formatted to:

 STAR Method